 aywengo/kafka-schema-reg-mcp — The Schema Specialist

 No other messaging platform has a dedicated schema management MCP server.
 This one manages up to 8 Schema Registry instances simultaneously — list registries, inspect subjects and schemas, register new schemas, check compatibility, create contexts (production, staging), and export schemas for backup/migration.
+Recent additions include interactive schema migration with smart migration and user preference elicitation, automatic pre-migration backups, and post-migration verification with comprehensive schema validation.
+OAuth 2.1 generic discovery provides universal provider compatibility.
 The slim mode (9 tools) is useful for keeping LLM context small.
-Built on FastMCP 2.8.0+, MCP spec 2025-06-18 compliant.
+Built on FastMCP 2.8.0+, MCP spec 2025-06-18 compliant with resource linking (HATEOAS navigation in tool responses).

 AWS MSK Infrastructure